Giant Manta Ray, Mobula birostris (Walbaum 1792)

 Feeding

 Manta rays have a broad mouth at the end of the head with a single band of minute teeth in the upper jaw.
-They have two cephalic lobes on the front of their heads that help direct water flow into the mouth.
-Mantas have gills modified into complex sieving plates through which filter plankton from the water.
+The two cephalic lobes on the front of the head help direct water flow including zooplankton and small fishes into the mouth.
+Mantas have gills modified into complex sieving plates, and filter plankton from the water, at the surface and mesopelagic depths.

 Fisheries